milaboratory/docs/docs/mixcr/guides/ig-trees-reconstruction.md

 ### Preset

 The first step that we have to do is to obtain `.clns` clonotype files for the samples.
-Since it's a BCR data with UMI barcodes, the easiest way to obtain clonotype files is to use `mixcr analyze` command with `generic-bcr-umi-amplicon` preset which uses [`kAligner2`](../reference/mixcr-align.md#v-j-and-c-aligners-parameters) - a BCR dedicated aligner.
+Since it's a BCR data with UMI barcodes, the easiest way to obtain clonotype files is to use `mixcr analyze` command with `generic-bcr-amplicon-umi` preset which uses [`kAligner2`](../reference/mixcr-align.md#v-j-and-c-aligners-parameters) - a BCR dedicated aligner.

 Bellow you can see an example command for one sample: